 We believe in proving sustainable building products that improve lives and stand the test of time.

-That’s why Orb Property Consultants is now a member of the New Zealand Green Building Council, demonstrating our commitment to green building practices in New Zealand.
+That’s why Orb Project Management is now a member of the New Zealand Green Building Council, demonstrating our commitment to green building practices in New Zealand.

 As a project manager, it’s important to take the lead in this area and engage a team of consultants and contractors who can deliver on such a project by ensuring they’re highly skilled in green and sustainable building practices.